-These rabbits are shorn of their wool every three to four months throughout the year, when bred commercially.
-As with all rabbits, abundant and unlimited hay should be provided for the Angora Rabbit.
 The fiber the rabbit gains from the hay helps prevent wool block.
-It is also recommended particularly for Angora and other long-haired rabbit species that any pellet feed have at least 13% fiber.
-Fiber content can be found in the nutritional analysis on the food bag.
+It is also advisable particularly for Angora and other long-haired rabbit species that any pellet feed has at least 13% fiber.
+Fiber content is always available in the nutritional analysis on the food bag.

-Additionally fecal impaction can be caused by dehydration.
-This can be prevented by providing copious amounts of water as well as a salt lick, to encourage drinking water.
-Since rabbits ingest their wool when they groom themselves, clipping their wool at least once every 90 days is considered a must to prevent wool block from occurring.
+Additionally, dehydration causes fecal impaction which is preventable by providing copious amounts of water as well as a salt lick, to encourage drinking water.
+Since rabbits ingest their wool when they groom themselves (just like cats do), clipping their wool at least once every 90 days is a must to prevent the wool block from occurring.

 A dietary supplement of papaya (from the vitamin section of the grocery store) in their diet helps wool to break down in their digestive tract.
-The wool swallowed by a rabbit cannot be coughed or vomited up, and will cause it to slowly starve to death as its digestive tract fills up with ingested wool; if left untreated, wool block can lead to death.
+Once inside the stomach, the wool cannot be coughed or vomited up, and will cause the animal to slowly starve to death as its digestive tract fills up with wool; if left untreated, wool block can lead to death.

-It is widely held among serious Angora breeders that ample cage space to exercise and feeding fresh, horse-quality hay on a daily basis will help keep the wool moving through the system and prevent wool block.
-It is also widely held that feeding both fresh pineapple and fresh papaya occasionally will aid in breaking down the ingested wool, and aid in its passage through the rabbits’ system.
+Serious Angora breeders consider that ample cage space to exercise and feeding fresh, horse-quality hay on a daily basis will help keep the wool moving through the system and prevent wool block.
+Feeding both fresh pineapple and fresh papaya occasionally will also aid in breaking down the ingested wool, and aid in its passage through the rabbits’ system.

-The average rabbit can live for about 7–12 years when kept indoors and well-cared for.
+The average rabbit can live for about 7–12 years when living indoors and enjoying good care.
 However, many outdoor rabbits have a shorter lifespan.

 Interesting fact: rabbits do not possess the same allergy generating qualities as many other animals.